 The key is to maintain your authenticity while interacting with others.
 This means allowing yourself to be vulnerable.

-The caveat here is to make sure that those you open up to are people who value you and who you can trust.
-Trying to connect with people who take advantage of or abuse you, or who don’t appreciate you, is not in your best interest.
+The caveat here is to make sure that those you open up to are people who value you and whom you can trust.
+Trying to connect with people who take advantage of or abuse you or who don’t appreciate you is not in your best interest.